osg-htc/user-documentation/documentation/software_examples/ai/tensorflow.md

 > and deep neural networks research, but the system is general enough to
 > be applicable in a wide variety of other domains as well.

-The OSPool enables AI (Artificial Intelligence) workloads by providing access to GPUs and custom software stacks via containers.
-Tensorflow is a good example here as the software is too complex to bundle up and ship with your job.
-Containers solve this problem by defining a full OS image, containing not only the complex software package, but dependencies and environment configuration as well.
-GPUs and containers are detailed in the general documentation:
+TensorFlow can be a complicated software to install as it requires many dependencies and specific environmental configurations.
+Software ontainers solve this problem by defining a full operating system image, containing not only the complex software package, but dependencies and environment configuration as well.
+Working with GPUs and containers are detailed in the general documentation:

   * [GPU Jobs](../../../htc_workloads/specific_resource/gpu-jobs/)